MagdalenaPakula/MagdalenaPakula/README.md

 # 💫 About Me:
-IT student at Politechnika Łódzka
+IT student at Lodz University of Technology

 ## 🌐 Socials: